Simple guide to your pension options.

 How much do I need to save for retirement?

 This depends on the type of lifestyle you want in retirement.
 Use the Pension Authority Pension calculator to see what you need.
 This is an independent resource, to help you figure out what you need to put away each month to secure your retirement income.
-Try focusing on what money you can afford to put away each month.
-There are methods to allow you to increase or decrease the amount you put into your pensions.

 The state pension